 How to empty Trash bins easily

-1. You can download CleanMyMac X here if you don’t already have it on your Mac.
+- You can download CleanMyMac here if you don’t already have it on your Mac.

-2. Once you’ve installed it, open CleanMyMac X and select Trash bins.
+- Once you’ve installed it, open CleanMyMac and select Cleanup from the sidebar.

 If you encounter an error when you try to empty the Trash on your Mac, it’s likely to be because a file in the Trash is in use by an application or process.
 Follow the steps above to empty the Trash and delete the file or identify the process causing the problem and close it.